 Every year, there are horror reports about nursing homes neglecting or abusing our loved ones.
-Friedman Law Offices, P.C., L.L.O. is dedicated to compensating victims of nursing home abuse and neglect in Nebraska.
-You can contact us online or at 888.419.6876.
+Friedman Law Offices is dedicated to compensating victims of nursing home abuse and neglect in Nebraska.
+You can contact us online or at 888-419-6876.

-Nursing home neglect and abuse often occurs for a number of reasons including: poorly qualified and inadequately trained staff; staff with a history of violence; inadequate numbers of staff; and the reluctance of residents to report abuse out of embarrassment or fear.
+Nursing home neglect and abuse occur for many reasons, including poorly qualified and inadequately trained staff, staff with a history of violence, inadequate numbers of staff and reluctance of residents to report abuse out of embarrassment or fear.
 Unless an outside physician or the resident notifies someone about the possibility of abuse or neglect, family members and friends must be vigilant in looking for signs of neglect or abuse.
-There are certain signs to look for in nursing home abuse and neglect including bed sores, broken bones, unexplained injuries, malnutrition, dehydration or an unexpected death.
+There are certain signs to look for in nursing home abuse and neglect, including bed sores, broken bones, unexplained injuries, malnutrition, dehydration or an unexpected death.

-There are a number of government agencies that oversee nursing homes.
+Several government agencies oversee nursing homes.
 They have their own enforcement procedures.
-In Nebraska, under negligence law, to prove neglect or abuse against a nursing home, you must prove three things: (1) that the nursing home breached a duty of care owed to the injured person; (2) that the person's injury was caused by either the actions or inactions in carrying out this duty; (3) that the nursing home action or inaction caused the injury.
+In Nebraska, under negligence law, to prove neglect or abuse against a nursing home, you must prove three things: (1) that the nursing home breached a duty of care owed to the injured person; (2) that the person’s injury was caused by either the actions or inactions in carrying out this duty; (3) that the nursing home action or inaction caused the injury.
 There are other possible theories of recovery for injuries or death caused by a nursing home.

-- The right to participate in the review of one's care plan, and to be fully informed in advance about any changes in care, treatment, or change of status in the facility;
+- The right to participate in the review of one’s care plan and to be fully informed in advance about any changes in care, treatment or status in the facility

-There are certain exceptions depending on the physical and mental status of the residents but these rights are generally available to all residents.
+There are certain exceptions depending on the physical and mental status of the resident, but these rights are generally available to all residents.

-If you or a loved have been injured due to the neglect or abuse of a nursing home, contact Friedman Law Offices, P.C., L.L.O., Nebraska nursing home abuse lawyers.
-Our office is located in Lincoln, but we successfully advocated for clients throughout the state of Nebraska.
-You can contact us online or at 888.419.6876 for an immediate evaluation of your case.
+If you or a loved has been injured due to neglect or abuse in a nursing home, contact Friedman Law Offices, Nebraska nursing home abuse lawyers.
+Our office is in Lincoln, but we successfully advocate for clients throughout the state.
+You can contact us online or at 888-419-6876 for an immediate evaluation of your case.
 There is no cost for an initial consultation.